EndPointCorp/end-point-blog/2019/04/23/facial-recognition-with-amazon-deeplens-counting-people.html.md

 It would be useful to experiment with the multiple faces condition again, to see how robust these findings are.
 It would also be helpful to keep track of factors like how much people move, the lighting, and the orientation of the camera, to see if they might impact the results.
 It would also be useful to automate the data collection and analysis.

 This investigation has showed me that the DeepLens has a lot of potential as a tool for measuring engagement.
-Perhaps a future post will examine how it can be used to measure users' reactions.
+Perhaps a future post will examine how it can be used to count users.

 * * * * *